Pankaj-Rastogi/Transparent-login-page/README.md

 # Transparent-login-page
-This is a good page to give new look to your front login page .....this is a transparent and basic login page....
+This is a good page to give new look to your front login page .....this is a transparent and basic login page.... this login page is very helpfull for good practisce